MMercieca/CodePath/README.md

 ### Update 6

 After I can create and view lectures and assignments, I got to deleting them and that got scary.
 So I took a small detour and implemented Paranoid for lectures and assignments.
 It will save me a bit of time in implementing confirm dialogs when time is short.

+### Update 7

+I have a little less than 3 hours left.
+I absolutely need to be able to have students view the lectures and assignments, otherwise the site is pretty useless.

+I would also really like to have generic file attachments to assignments.

+I've already added versions with the `paper_trail` gem.

+I need at least two hours for the student experience.
+I'll probably finish out the app writing that.
+So I'm going to time box file uploads to getting as much done as I can in 30 minutes or so.

+### Update 8

+ActiveStorage was kind to me and works locally.
+One quick test on Heroku with S3 and then it's on to student management.

 ## Development Setup